 This hearing itself will essentially work the same way as your hearing in the lower court.
 However, since the judge is trying your case de novo you can choose a different strategy or show further evidence of why the lower court’s decision was incorrect.

 After the Circuit Court renders its final decision, the Circuit C

 Once the judgment of the Circuit C

-You should always discuss your options with your original custody attorney before choosing to file an appeal.
+For these reasons and others, you should always discuss your options with your original custody attorney before choosing to file an appeal.

-Alternatives to Courtroom Child Custody Battles
+Alternatives to Courtroom Child Custody Battles and Appeals

 When you appeal a Virginia custody order, you essentially are going through a child custody trial not once, but twice.
 This means that you are spending a lot of time and money on various court-related costs.

-The best alternative may be to avoid the courtroom battle
+For this reason, the best alternative may be to avoid the courtroom battle

 Parties can do this by negotiating and agreeing to a child custody agreement.
 By creating a comprehensive child custody agreement, the parents of the minor children make all the important decisions instead of

 A child custody agreement has the ability to save you months of time and thousands of dollars in legal costs.
 If you can come to an agreement with your spouse then a child custody agreement may be a better alternative for all parties by avoiding grueling courtroom battles.